phaustin/a301_students_eoas/notebooks/midterm/mid_term_reviewI.rst

    **Hint:**

-   See the section "Adding emission to Beers law" in the :ref:`schwartz` notes.
+   See the section "Adding emission to Beers law" in the :ref:`week4_schwartz` notes.

 From assignment 3a